allan-tulane/sp23-recitation-02-sshelton1/README.md

       116
       137

-  After graphing, this data supports my derived values as all of the functions exhibit somewhat linear behavior as n increases.
+  After graphing, this data supports my derived values as all of the functions exhibit logaritmic behavior except for f(n) = 1 which is particularly linear.